 Alcohol and heart failure is a concern to many people.
 Is there a link between the two?
 If so, what is it?
 Is it true that red wine reduces risk the odds of getting the disease?
 Should I stop drinking to prevent heart failure?

 The study was led by Dr. Scott Solomon of Harvard.
 His team analyzed data from 14,629 people aged 45 to 64.
-Researchers had them interviewed about their drinking over a two-year period.
-The researchers collected the same data at each of three more visits at three-year intervals.
+Researchers interviewed them about their drinking over a two-year period.
+The researchers collected the same data at each of three more visits.
+They did this at three-year intervals.
 Thus, they followed the subjects for 24-25 years.

 - Gonzalves, A., et al. Alcohol consumption and risk of heart failure.
-The Atherosclerosis Risk in Communities Study.
 Eur.
-Heart J. doi:10.1093/eurheartj/ehu514
+Heart J.

 - Larsson, S., et al. Alcohol consumption and the risk of heart failure.
 Eur J Heart Fail., 17, 367-373.